 Emily blushes.
 "Sorry, Alyce.
 I'm trying to stop for the kids.
 Sometimes I can't control myself, it just comes out.
 It didn't seem like such a problem before they learned how to parrot me."
 I laughed at that, remembering the time Avery heard her mom say 'ass.'
 She taught Axel and it took two weeks to get them to stop screaming it every time they went out.

-Waving her off, I tell her not to worry about it.
+Shaking my head, I tell her not to worry about it.
 "The twins are going to hear it everywhere else.
 Even from me."

 Looking at me sternly, Emily says, "You'd better not.
 It took two weeks to get Axel to stop saying 'hell' after you let it slip the last time you were here with you par--" she stops herself, as she realizes who she's about to mention.
-"Oh, Alyce, I'm so--"
+"Oh, Alyce, I'm sorry."

 Chuckling nervously, Emily stares at me and says, "Yeah, well, don't make it a habit.
 I don't want my kids speaking like sailors, regardless of whether they're 'real curse words' or not."